 Rosalind Franklin is often introduced through a grievance.

-The grievance is real.
+The grievance is part of the record.
 Her work on DNA was long taught through a story that made her seem secondary, obstructed, or tragically bypassed.
 But the newer historical work has sharpened the picture.
 Franklin was not a bystander to discovery.
 She was one of the scientists producing the evidence that made discovery possible, and she kept doing first-rate work after the DNA episode moved on.

 That broader account is more accurate, and it is more interesting.